-- Layover pay $ 380 (approx) depending on unload time & driver reset
+- Layover pay $ 380/day (approx) depending on unload time & driver reset

-- Pay for utilizing o/o equipment: pump, compressor, air, in-transit heat etc.
+- Use of equipment.
+Truck is paid for utilizing his equipment: pump, compressor, air, in-transit heat etc.

-Pulling tanker trailers, due to their round, stream-lined shape, owner operators will get some nice fuel mileage savings.
+Pulling tanker trailers, due to their round, stream-lined shape, owner operators tend to get some nice fuel mileage savings.

 Extra Costs For the Owner Operator – Tanker Truck Driving Jobs

-- Some companies have paint code requirements.
-Some offer assistance with the cost if the truck needs to be painted.
+- Paint code.
+Some companies have paint code requirements.
+Some offer assistance with the cost as part of the contract, if the truck doesn’t meet company branding requirements.

 - Beware of the pump equipment required by these companies.
 Many insist that the owner operator provide the pump equipment at their own cost.
 The pump is a finicky and cumbersome piece of equipment.
 It needs constant care and maintenance.
 I’m not convinced that the pay for using your own pump offsets the cost and maintenance required.
-Be sure to negotiate this factor if you’re looking for work doing tanker work.
+Be sure to negotiate this factor if you’re considering doing tanker work

 Company Driver Pay